 We already know that cats and dogs have their differences.
 However, this applies to their ages too.
 Yep, you heard us.
 Dog years and cat years are calculated differently.
 Is there such a thing as cat years?
 1-year in dog years is the same as..?

 So, how does cat years work and how many human years is a cat year?
 Funnily enough, the way that you calculate your cats age is closer to the 7-year myth than with dogs.
 Generally speaking, the math for cat years equivalent to human years is roughly 1 cat year to 6-7 human years.
 Remember, there isn't a scientific way to figure this out, but this can be used as a benchmark.

 It's important to remember that our pawsome pets' age milestones happen at various stages compared to us hoomans.
 For instance, the first two years of a cat's life are more or less equal to the first 25 human years.
 On top of that, the aging process for cats is dissimilar to that of dogs so a cat age conversion chart isn't always accurate.

 HOW TO USE YOUR CAT YEARS CALCULATOR

-Now, if you’ve read our dog years vs human years article, then you’d be fur-miliar with working out your pooch’s age.
+One dog year is how many human years?
+If you’ve read our dog years vs human years article, then you’ll be fur-miliar with working out your pooch’s age.
 This is a great first step when comparing dog years and cat years.
 The next step is to dive into what it means to use a cat years calculator and figure out how to tell a cat's age.

 What about cats year in human years?
 If you’re looking for an easy way to figure out your cat’s age, you can always use an automated cat years calculator.
-Personally, we like to use this one to figure out cats years vs human years.
+Personally, we like to use this one to figure out human years to cat years.
 This is pretty straightforward, but it isn’t totally reliable due to discrepancies with your cat’s breed and overall health.

 Then, there’s the method that requires you to look at your cat’s well-being and general stature.
 This is considered to be a more accurate look at where your cat is in their life’s timeline.